|

 HoloLib ships with a Python tool for designing and checking autonomous paths before you run them on a real robot:

-Open the file it generates in a browser to step through the path and watch for overshoot.
+It reads the motion calls out of src/main.cpp and writes bin/auton_viewer.html.
+Open that file in a browser to step through the path and watch for overshoot.

-This is a one-person project, so help and pull requests are very welcome.
+This is a one-person project, so contributions, issues, and pull requests are welcome!